To support our work in understanding changes in sexual orientation identity and attractions, please visit this page.

 Kieran Todd

-The SO*FLY Study is funded by an R21 grant from NIH, awarded to Dr. Katz-Wise.
+The SO*FLY Study was previously funded by an R21 grant from NIH, awarded to Dr. Katz-Wise.

 We have finished data collection and are continuing to analyze data and write manuscripts.